 Anna Rosenfeld L’23

-Anna Rosenfeld is from Ann Arbor, Michigan, and received her B.A. in American History from the University of Pennsylvania College of Arts and Sciences in 2017.
-Prior to law school, she worked in politics and government, first on a gubernatorial campaign and then as a legislative staffer to a U.S. Senator in Washington D.C., where she worked on issues including police reform, voting rights, and data privacy.
-After law school she hopes to pursue a career in civil rights through both litigation and legislative change.
+Anna Rosenfeld is from Ann Arbor, MI, and received her BA in American History from the University of Pennsylvania College of Arts and Sciences in 2017.
+Prior to law school, she worked in politics and government, first on a gubernatorial campaign and then as a legislative staffer to a U.S. Senator in Washington, D.C., where she worked on issues including police reform, voting rights, and data privacy.
+After law school, she hopes to pursue a career in civil rights through both litigation and legislative change.

-At Penn Carey Law, Anna is the Co-Chair of If/When/How: Lawyering for Reproductive Justice.
-She is also an Executive Editor for the Journal of Law and Social Change, and a member of a group of students working with Professor Cara McClellan to establish Penn Carey Law’s new Advocacy for Racial and Civil Justice Clinic.
-This past summer she worked at the Federal Trade Commission’s Bureau of Consumer Protection, working on cases to protect consumers from fraud and unfair practices.
+At Penn Carey Law, Anna was the Co-Chair of If/When/How: Lawyering for Reproductive Justice.
+She was also an Executive Editor for the Journal of Law and Social Change, and a member of a group of students working with Professor Cara McClellan to establish Penn Carey Law’s new Advocacy for Racial and Civil Justice Clinic.
+She worked at the Federal Trade Commission’s Bureau of Consumer Protection, working on cases to protect consumers from fraud and unfair practices.
 Outside of school she spends her time running on the Schuylkill, listening to podcasts, and searching for Philly’s best iced latte.